yazl

 }

-See addFile() for the meaning of mtime, mode, compress, forceZip64Format, and fileComment.
+See addFile() for the meaning of mtime, mode, compress, compressionLevel, forceZip64Format, forceDosTimestamp, and fileComment.
 If size is given, it will be checked against the actual number of bytes in the readStream, and an error will be emitted if there is a mismatch.
+See the documentation on calculatedTotalSizeCallback for why the size option exists.

 Note that yazl will .pipe() data from readStream, so be careful using .on('data').
 In certain versions of node, .on('data') makes .pipe() behave incorrectly.